klymacks/klymacks/README.md

-I'm a new developer working on collecting bitcoin for projects at klymacks.btc.
+I'm a developer working on bitcoin for projects at klymacks.btc.
 Try inputting it in your bitcoin wallets address bar to send some right now.